Mark Sargeant: Career

-In August 2022, Mark opened his first solo restaurant as Chef Patron at the self-named Brasserie MS in Clifton Gardens, Folkestone.
-Art-deco in style with a classic French menu, Mark is taking inspiration from the great French chefs of the 90s and re-imagining these ideas for the modern day, in a relaxed and comfortable setting.
+In August 2022, Sargeant opened his first solo restaurant as Chef Patron at the self-named Brasserie MS in Clifton Gardens, Folkestone.
+Art-deco in style with a classic French menu, Sargeant is taking inspiration from the respected French chefs of the 90s and re-imagining these ideas for the modern day, in a relaxed and comfortable setting.
 The Brasserie MS achieved 2AA rosettes within ten weeks of opening.